 How to Keep Squash

 Some varieties of squash can keep months in good storage conditions.
 The rind must be kept from injury when storing winter squash and others, as this invites pests and infection into the fruit.
 Harvest the squash when they are the size you want for eating now, but for storage you need mature fruit.

 Dead vines may be an indication of ripeness or it may be when the squash twists easily off the vine.
 A better gauge is to push a fingernail into the rind.
 If it is hard and nearly impossible to pierce, it’s ready.
 Cut the squash off with pruners and leave a 3-inch stem for pumpkins and 1 inch for winter squash.
 The stem helps prevent rot when you are keeping winter squash in storage.

 Once you have harvested your squash, rinse off the dirt and lay them in a single layer.
 This will prevent damage from occurring to the rind.
 Properly storing winter squash requires you to cure the rinds.
 Hardening off squash is important to toughen the skin and create an impervious barrier against moisture, insects, mold and bacteria, which would break down the fruit more quickly.

 High temperatures and humidity are the conditions to create a hard rind.
-Cure the squash for ten days in temperatures of at least 80 degrees Fahrenheit and 80 percent humidity.
-Acorn squash do not need to be hardened off, as they lose their quality.
+Cure the squash for 10 days in temperatures of at least 80 F. (27 C.) and 80 percent humidity.
+Acorn squash don’t need to be hardened off, as they lose their quality.
 Turn the fruits occasionally to expose them to air, when keeping winter squash.